 "Well, I was going to go see my mother right after breakfast but I imagine Lily and I could come by your house this afternoon."

-"What are you going to tell your parents, that way Cris and I know when they ask us?" enquired Honoria.
+"What are you going to tell your parents, that way Cris and I are on the same page when they ask us?" inquired Honoria.

 "I haven't decided yet.
 Any ideas?"

 After that, the conversation focused around what to tell the Halls about May's defection so that there would be minimal fallout for Crispin.
 Because of this, breakfast lasted a lot longer than Severus had anticipated and so it was nearly noon by the time he and Lily set out on the road to Spinner's End.